 For all enquiries please contact Connor Dunne, Gallery Assistant on 4776 4725.

-Opening from 3.00pm Thursday 13 March, entry is free and all are welcome.
+Exhibition opening from 6.00pm Friday 6 February, entry is free and all are welcome.